 Distribution, Population, and Habitat

-As of 2021, the population of this species was about 80,000 individuals, but there used to be three times as many whales.
+As of 2025, the global population of sei whales is estimated to be between 50,000 and 80,000 individuals, but there used to be three times as many whales.
 Their numbers were decimated due to overhunting, and though the whale is protected, it is still considered endangered according to the International Union for Conservation of Nature, or IUCN.

 Predators and Prey